NewStrangeWorlds/BeAR/_sources/sections/profile_parametrisations.rst.txt

 The description of vertically non-constant profiles using piecewise polynomials is based on the idea of finite elements, see
 `Kitzmann et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020ApJ...890..174K/>`_ for details.
-In this parametrisations, the atmosphere is separated into :math:`K` elements.
+In this parametrisation, the atmosphere is separated into :math:`K` elements.
 This number is usually a user input.

 These elements are distributed equidistantly in log-pressure space.
 An example with